DezTheJackal/scanner.py/README.md

 # scanner.py
-OSINTHound-PortScanner is a lightweight, beginner-friendly port scanning tool written in pure Python 3.
+scanner.py is a lightweight, beginner-friendly port scanning tool written in pure Python 3.
 It lets you quickly check a target host for open ports within a given range.
 No extra libraries, no setup hassle — just clone and run.
 _____________________________
 Dev: DezTheJackal
 _____________________________
-# Hound-PortScanner 🔍
+# scanner.py 🔍

 A **super simple port scanner** written in **pure Python 3**.
 No dependencies, no setup headaches.
 Just clone and run.